wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 # Example setup: Digital Ocean

 In this example we will use [Digital Ocean](https://www.digitalocean.com/), because they are super fast.
-Today they have data centers in San Francisco, New York, London, Amsterdam and Singapore, so you can choose to deploy on one of them or all of them.
+Today they have data centers in San Francisco, New York, London, Amsterdam and Singapore.
+You can choose to deploy on one of them or all of them.

-When we've been testing, we have seen that Firefox can run on a $5 instance and Chrome needs at least a $10 instance.
+When we've been testing, we have seen that Firefox can run on a $5 instance and Chrome needs a $20 instance.
 In this example we will use a $20 instance and put everything on that.

 * Create a new droplet, choose the one with *2 GB / 2 CPUs 40 GB SSD Disk* and the region you want.
 Click on the *Application* tab and choose *Docker on 14.04*